centrifugal/centrifuge/_examples/gin_auth/README.md

-Example demonstrates simple chat with JSON protocol sharing session auth with [gin-gonic](https://github.com/gin-gonic/gin).
+Example demonstrates a simple chat with JSON protocol sharing session auth with [gin-gonic](https://github.com/gin-gonic/gin).

 Client uses Websocket by default, but you can simply uncomment one line in `chat.html` to use SockJS instead.